ChaseLee21/Habit-Tracker/README.md

 Handling authentication was the first big hurdle in this project.
 I know what I didn't want to use a third party service or extensive authentication library.
 I wanted to build a system that shows I understand the basics of authentication within web applications.
 I decided to use json web tokens (JWT).
 When a user registers an account the password is hashed using node.js built in crypto package and stored in the database.
 When a user logs in a JWT token is generated on the sever side and gets stored in the users local browser storage.
 The token is sent to the server with requests that require authentication and the server uses the token to verify the users identity before sending back a response.

+#### Reset Password

+This is a very basic feature of an authentication system that often gets forgotton about when developing portfolio projects.
+This would be my first time developing one so I spent time researching node packages that could be useful while implementing this feature.
+I decided to use Nodemailer.js to handle sending a password reset email to the user because I could setup a free gmail account and use nodemailer with it right away.
+This feature functions by recieving the password reset request from the user that contains the email their account is linked to (by submitting a form found on the login page), generating a json web token, and then sending an email which contains a link that includes the token in the parameters of the link.
+Finally that link brings the user to a form that lets them update their password and the entire process is secure behind the json web token combined with requiring the user to log into their email account.

 ### Data Schema

 It is impossible to talk about the habit system of the app without bringing up how the data schema is structured.
 I would also be lying if I said I nailed the data schema on my first try.
 It took several tweaks and one big redesign before I got the system working how I like it.